 A preferential transfer is a payment made by a bankrupt entity in the 90-day period prior to the bankruptcy, which must be paid back by the recipient.
-A payment is considered to be a preferential transfer when the payer was insolvent at the time of the payment, and the effect of the payment was to put the recipient in a better position than other creditors who were not paid.
+A payment is considered to be a preferential transfer when the debtor was insolvent at the time of the payment, and the effect of the payment was to put the recipient in a better position than other creditors who were not paid.

 The 90-day period is expanded to one year prior to the bankruptcy date if the recipient was a corporate insider.
 An insider is considered to be someone who can control the activities of the debtor, or a relative of that person.
 This extension of the applicable period is used under the theory that an insider would know of liquidity issues well before any other creditors.